-Club Med Cancun Yucatan, Mexico says:
+Club Med Cancun Yucatan, Mexico: All-inclusive luxury

 “Nestling a short distance from the town of Cancun, at the tip of the bay in the Gulf of Mexico, the resort lies between the warm turquoise waters of the Caribbean and the lagoon.
 Club Med has enjoyed this prime position for over 30 years, being the first holiday resort to take advantage of the stunning white sand beach with wonderful views.
 It’s a fairly sizeable resort with 376 rooms with a chic Mexican hacienda vibe.”